pepaaran/agds_proseminar_example/README.md

 Moreover, downscaled climatic data with higher spatial resolution enables more precise identification of ecological transition zones, microclimates, and areas of high ecological sensitivity.
 This finer spatial representation supports a better understanding of the mechanisms driving vegetation patterns, species distributions, and ecosystem functioning, thereby enhancing our ability to make informed decisions in ecological management and conservation efforts.

-#### Leveraging Monthly Climatic Data at a Finer Spatial Grid Dataset:
+#### Leveraging Monthly Climatic Data at a Finer Spatial Grid Dataset

 To tackle the challenge of spatial downscaling, we can leverage the strengths of two datasets: the WATCH-WFDEI dataset and Worldclim.
 The Worldclim dataset provides monthly climatology of temperature and vapour pressure (averaged over a 30-year period), offering valuable insights into long-term climatic patterns at a ~1km grid.
 On the other hand, WATCH-WFDEI offers monthly temperature and specific humidity data at a coarser spatial grid, enabling us to capture month-to-month variations in climatic conditions.
 VPD can be directly calculated from vapour pressure or specific humidity using different formulas.
 By combining these datasets, we can achieve higher spatial resolution for monthly climatic data.